tolgaerok/Dell-Laptop/packages/ReadMe.md

 - duf: A disk usage utility.
 - fd: A simple, fast, and user-friendly alternative to find.
 - figlet: A program for making large letters out of ordinary text.
+- gnome.zenity: Display dialog boxes from shell scripts.
 - htop: An interactive process viewer.
 - imagemagick: A software suite for image manipulation.
 - inotify-tools: A set of command-line utilities for inotify.
-- isoimagewriter: A tool to write NixOS installation images to USB drives.
 - less: A terminal pager program.
 - lf: A terminal file manager.
 - lfs: A line ending converter.
+- lolcat: A colorful text formatter for terminal output.
 - lsd: A colorized ls with human-readable details.
 - lsdvd: A utility for reading and analyzing the contents of DVDs.
 - ncdu: A disk usage analyzer with an ncurses interface.
 - neofetch: A command-line system information tool.
-- neovim: A highly configurable text editor.
 - parallel-full: A shell tool for executing jobs in parallel.
 - pciutils: A set of utilities for inspecting and manipulating PCI devices.
 - pfetch: A system information tool written in POSIX sh.